Aloshi/EmulationStation/README.md

 </gameList>
 ```

 The path element should be the absolute path of the ROM.
 Special characters SHOULD NOT be escaped.
-The image element is the absolute path to an image to use (like a screenshot or boxart).
+The image element is the absolute path to an image to display above the description (like a screenshot or boxart).
 Most formats can be used (including png, jpg, gif, etc.).
-Look up the SDL_image library for a full list.
 Not all elements need to be used.

+The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.

 -Aloshi
 http://www.aloshi.com